Sonic Highways: Background and writing

 Despite initially announcing a break after supporting Wasting Light, Grohl later stated in January 2013 that the band had started writing material for an eighth studio album.
 On February 20, 2013, at the Brit Awards, Grohl said he was flying back to America the following day to start work on the next album.
 In an August 2013 interview with XFM, Grohl announced that their next album was slated for a 2014 release, saying:

 "Well, I’ll tell you, we have been in our studio writing and in the past few weeks we’ve written an album and we are going to make this album in a way that no-one’s ever done before and we’re pretty excited about it...
 It’s a little ways off – it’s not ready to happen right now – but I think next year is going to be a really big year for the Foo Fighters, without question."

 According to lead guitarist Chris Shiflett, Grohl would finish the lyrics just before recording his vocals, the last part of each song.
 This time the compositions would drift away from "love letters and confused relationships" to deal with the feelings Grohl had regarding each city during production.
-The album has been described as hard rock, alternative rock, rock and roll and post-grunge.